mattdangerw/keras-text-generation/README.md

 Most of command line flags exposed are to work with different datasets of varying sizes.
-If you want to change the structure of the RNN, just change the code!
+If you want to change the structure of the RNN, just change the code.
 That's where Keras excels.

 #### Can I use a different tokenization scheme for my word level model?